Kyle Slater: Departure

 On 14 September 2016, it was announced that Millington would be departing EastEnders as Kyle, having been let go by new producer Sean O'Connor.
 Speaking about his exit, Millington said, "When I landed a 6 month contract at 'EastEnders' it was a dream come true.
 For that to be extended to a year was something I never expected.
 However, as the time comes for Kyle to depart Walford I am looking forward to taking on new roles and who knows, Kyle may find his way back to Walford one day."
 Kyle's exit was announced at the same time that a number of other characters were also announced to depart, including Ronnie Mitchell (Samantha Womack), Roxy Mitchell (Rita Simons), Pam Coker (Lin Blakley), Les Coker (Roger Sloman), Babe Smith (Annette Badland) and Claudette Hubbard (Ellen Thomas), among others.
 An EastEnders inside told Metro that "Kyle's storylines on the show came to a natural end for now", whilst an EastEnders spokesperson confirmed that Millington would be departing and wished him "all the best for the future".
 Kyle's exit storyline was not revealed, but it was expected that the door would remain "open" for the character to return.
 Duncan Lindsay from Metro teased that Kyle was "armed with the knowledge" of Steven being behind the robbery, but did not confirm if that would lead to his departure.

 In Kyle's final months on the soap, he looks out for Stacey as she does her best to look out for her family.
 Kyle considers moving out when Martin's daughter, Bex Fowler (Jasmine Armfield), moves in and there is not enough room for everyone, but Stacey stops him as it is the "last thing she wants" and she decides to get a bigger house for them.
 Kyle is later offered a job abroad, but due to the household struggling financially, he tells Stacey that he will be turning it down.
 Due to Millington's departure, a writer from Soaplife speculated that Kyle would change his mind and questioned how Stacey's family would be able to afford the rent after his departure.
 Kyle cooks a lasagne for his family and then leaves for Marseille, France.
 Millington's last episode as Kyle aired on 25 November 2016.

 In 2017, Millington criticised EastEnders for writing him out, and said that he was disappointed that Kyle was not shown as having a normal life.
 Millington added that Kyle "had the big coming-out story and it was dramatic and emotional, but we didn't get to see a happy ending, like a relationship of any sort other than the reunion with his half-sister, Stacey.
 It was frustrating".
-Millington felt that he had let himself and fans doing for not "pushing" for something better, commenting that it a "shame to have gay characters and then you have to say goodbye".
+Millington felt that he had let himself and fans down for not "pushing" for something better, commenting that it a "shame to have gay characters and then you have to say goodbye".
 Millington also criticised creators for not expanding on Kyle's character after he came out.